Write Your Birth Story With Ease

 Yes!
 Request your money back within 14 days to receive a full refund, no questions asked.

 Yes!
-I donate 15% of proceeds every other month to a BIPOC-led and centered birth cause, group, org, or person.
-For the rest of 2021, I’ll be donating to Kayla Bitten and The Postpartum Clinic in Birmingham, AL.
+I donate 15% of proceeds on a quarterly basis to a BIPOC-led and centered birth cause, group, org, or person.
+For July, August, and September 2022, I’ll be donating to fund the midwifery journey of Iya Mystique Faodugun at Commonsense School of Midwifery.
+Visit their GoFundMe!

 If you’d like to work together on a fundraiser using the course, I’m always happy to hear ideas!